Best Guitar Tuners – 9 Tuners Best For The Job!

 This little tuner is quite popular among the users.
 This is probably result from it’s super cheap price of only couple of dollars.
 The cheapest one, SN-1 can be found for as cheap as $8, and the “top-model” is only $15.

 As far as the quality goes, well, we’d say you get more than what you pay for.
 Honestly, for $8 this is a great little tuner which you can carry around in your pocket, or even leave on the headstock and tune your guitar on the go.
 It uses both the high sensitivity piezo sensor, and the microphone for tuning.
-The display is sufficiently bright and clear, and it’s highly adjustable (can rotate 360 degrees).
+The display is sufficiently bright and clear (although not so much in daylight – as one of our readers had pointed out), and it’s highly adjustable (can rotate 360 degrees).
 Some of the SN tuners even have a built-in metronome.

 In order to work, Snark SN clip-on tuner uses one CR2032 battery.